Everything You Need to Know About Choosing the Best Wood for Smoking Sausage

 Mesquite wood is produced from small, prickly trees of the pea family called Prosopis.
 Its strong flavor can overpower meats like chicken, pork shoulder, ribs, and fish with a mild flavor.

-However, it’s a popular smoking wood for barbecue in southwest Texas as it’s slow-burning and perfect for grilling and smoking.
+However, it’s a popular smoking wood for barbecue in southwest Texas as it’s slow-burning and perfect for grilling and sausage smoking.

 It’s not ideal for all types of meat, such as wild game, beef brisket, duck, and lamb.
 Using smaller, lighter pieces of meat or chicken is recommended, as larger chunks don’t impart much flavor.